sarah-bowe/js-week-10/readme.md

 4. Pass the tests by following the instructions in `index.js`.

-Save your changes as you go, and keep checking your test results with `yarn test`.
+Save your changes as you go, and keep checking your test results with `npm test`.

 Have fun!